Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Materials and Methods

-The FeGe single crystals were grown by the chemical vapour transport method with iodine as the transport agent, as described by Richardson \cite{Richardson67}.
+The FeGe single crystals were grown by the chemical vapour transport method with iodine as the transport agent \cite{Richardson67}.
 Magnetometry measurements were performed on the bulk FeGe sample.
-The Curie temperature of the sample, $T$\textsubscript{C}, defined as the point of greatest slope in the magnetisation, $M$, was found to be $280.5$~K. Isolated individual dumbbell-shaped and block-shaped lamellae were prepared from a single crystal of FeGe using a FEI Helios Nanolab dual-beam.
-Initially the $30$~kV Ga\textsuperscript{+} focused ion beam (FIB) was used to prepare a $400$~nm thick lamella still attached at the side and bottom within a trench, and then careful patterning of the devices using the FIB was carried out to define the narrow constrictions and separations between the dumbbells and block shapes.
-Electron beam platinum deposition was used to coat both sides of the patterned devices before lifting out the lamella and mounting on a horizontal Omniprobe grid.
-The grid was rotated to the vertical position and a cross-section of the devices was prepared $1.8$~\textmu m in from the edge to achieve the correct dimensions of the dumbbell constrictions.
+The Curie temperature of the sample, $T$\textsubscript{C}, defined as the point of greatest slope in the magnetisation, $M$, was found to be $280.5$~K. The AC susceptibility was measured during field sweeps after zero field-cooling at each temperature and used to plot the phase diagram shown in Figure \ref{fig:Fig1}(a).
+A region with a characteristic dip in the AC signal is a well known indicator of the skyrmion lattice state\cite{Bauer12}.
+Isolated individual dumbbell-shaped and block-shaped lamellae were prepared from a single crystal of FeGe using a FEI Helios Nanolab dual-beam.
+Initially the $30$~kV Ga\textsuperscript{+} focused ion beam (FIB) was used to prepare a $400$~nm thick lamella still attached at the side and bottom within a trench, and then careful patterning of the device-like shapes using the FIB was carried out to define the narrow constrictions and separations between the dumbbells and block shapes as shown in Figure \ref{fig:Fig1}(c) and in Supporting Information Figure S1.
+Electron beam platinum deposition was used to coat both sides of the patterned device-like shapes before lifting out the lamella and mounting on a horizontal Omniprobe grid.
+The grid was rotated to the vertical position and a cross-section of the device-like shapes was prepared $1.8$~\textmu m (as marked by a dotted line in Figure \ref{fig:Fig1}(c)) from the top edge to achieve the correct dimensions of the dumbbell constrictions.